DevAstakhov/GrabKey/README.md

 ## Customization

-There are KeyboardReaderBase and EventsProcessorBase templates exists in the code - so they are highly customisable for your needs.
+There are KeyboardReaderBase and EventsProcessorBase templates in the code - so they are highly customisable for your needs.
 Check the examples at Examples folder.

 In case you need to to use it with C application - there are C components at GrabKeyLib/grabkey.
 The C++ parts are located at GrabKeyLib/grabkeypp.